syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Updating pages count

-You can update page count in an existing Word document or document created from the scratch by passing true for `UpdateWordCount(performLayout)` API.
+You can update page count in an existing Word document or document that created from the scratch by passing true for `UpdateWordCount(performLayout)` API.

 The following code example shows how to update page count in an existing word document.
 {% tabs %}
 {% highlight c# %}
-//Opens an existing document.
+//Open an existing document.
 using (WordDocument document = new WordDocument("Sample.docx", FormatType.Docx))
 {
     //Update the page count along with word count in the document. document.UpdateWordCount(true);
     //Get the page count in the document. int pageCount = document.BuiltinDocumentProperties.PageCount;
-    //Saves the Word document.
+    //Save the Word document.
     document.Save("Result.docx");
 }
 {% endhighlight %}
 {% highlight vb.net %}
-'Opens an existing document.
+'Open an existing document.
 Using document As WordDocument = New WordDocument("Sample.docx", FormatType.Docx)
     'Update the page count along with word count in the document. document.UpdateWordCount(True)
     'Get the page count in the document.
     Dim pageCount As Integer = document.BuiltinDocumentProperties.PageCount
-    'Saves the Word document.
+    'Save the Word document.
     document.Save("Result.docx")
 End Using
 {% endhighlight %}